 If you learn best when you have time to digest and process information over time, an immersion program might not be the best option for you.
 And conversely, if you want to take a deep dive into yoga, have a consistent asana practice and are traveling abroad specifically for YTT then an immersion course may work better: to each their own.

 There are hundreds of overseas, retreat-style yoga teacher training programs in exotic destinations and these are very appealing.
 There are also courses closer to home that might be a little more cost-effective as you’re not paying for air tickets, hotels and so on.
 Neither option is “better” and there are many paths: I was very fortunate in the sense that I was able to do my course at one of the top schools in San Francisco, but was already in the city so it kind of counts as a destination training!

+How much does yoga teacher training cost?
 Pricing for YTT programs vary and this is one instance of where research is crucial: quality teachers and schools tend to carry a higher price tag, but a pricey course does not guarantee quality of teaching.
+You’ll also need to take into consideration the cost of yoga teacher training books and materials that are prescribed in the course, though you might be able to pick up second hand yoga textbooks.
 If the idea of forking over a hefty sum of money in one go is a concern, you can look into schools that offer payment plans to help distribute costs, or schools that have apprentice programs and offer discounted tuition in exchange for supporting lead teachers, keeping track of attendance, and so on.

 5. What kind of support and resources does the school offer after you graduate?